 - Then it's wrapped up with calls to action and additional trust-building factors like company statistics and testimonials.

-Marketing Ideas for Meeting Catering Leads Face to Face
+Marketing when Meeting Leads Face to Face

 Once you qualified your lead online and meet face to face for the first time, you have a much higher likelihood of closing the sale.
 Here are some ideas that might help you drive your close rates even higher.

-1. Make your catering leads comfortable.
+1. Make your new leads comfortable.

-Have a private area to meet with your catering leads.
+Have a private area to meet with your potential catering clients.
 Make sure it is clean and separate from a loud and distracting restaurant dining room.
 Offer them free drinks and maybe even an appetizer.
 Psychological studies show that giving something to someone for free creates an urge for the gift recipient to reciprocate.

 Too often caterers have went on and on describing the fancy disposable utensils and plates that they use.
 Instead of trying to describe it, just bring a few to the meeting so your customers can actually experience it.

 The same is true for real glassware or other tableware options.
 Are your plates going to make the catering customers feel like they're at a BBQ, a college dining hall, or an elegant wedding?

 3. Create a "Press Kit" (not just a business card) to give to your leads after a face to face meeting.

 This is a great way to share photos of your work, menu options, case studies, testimonials, nutrition facts, pricing, packages, and so on.
 You can also include infographic-like "cheat sheets" of guides for choosing a caterer.
 Perhaps you can share marketing materials from other wedding vendors that you work with.
 Here's some inspiration to consider for your catering marketing.